 Why is steel important?

+Steel is one of the most important materials.
 More than 1.8 billion tonnes are consumed worldwide every year but coal is needed for conventional production and therefore iron and steel production is the largest single emitter of CO2 worldwide.

+The importance of steel is often underestimated.
+Each of us consumes about 400-500 kilograms of steel every year.
+If you do the experiment of simply looking around you at everything that is actually made of steel, you can see how important this material is.
 It starts with the sewing needle and your tools and the kitchen at home and also with the steel that holds the house we are sitting in together.
 It's not just cars that are very present, of course, but our entire civilisation has a backbone of steel.

 The shift away from carbon is an important step towards a climate-neutral economy but the steel industry cannot simply turn the switch.
 This is a huge task: we aim at the reconstruction of an entire industry sector where a millennia-old process is to be revolutionised.
 New systems and plants are needed and the dimensions are gigantic.
 Also: how can the huge demand for hydrogen be met, and as quickly and completely CO2-free as possible?
 If we could only build these new plants for green steel when sufficient hydrogen is available, we would lose a lot of time.